kallaway/100-days-of-code/log.md

 **Today's Progress**: Got the yolov4 tutorial working by ssh'ing in and disconnecting the display.
 Did not need a jumper.
 Also trying to generate a diagram of the yolov4 graph.

 **Thoughts:**  The kite example was pretty neat.
 I should probably try to do a couple different images from the web in the future.
 I think playing with another model from scratch would be a good idea too.

+### Day 22: January 29, 2021
+#####

+**Today's Progress**: Took a little detour...I'm kind of all over the place.
+Wanted to start looking at RabbitMQ and the examples, but couldn't get the [tutorial](https://www.rabbitmq.com/tutorials/tutorial-one-python.html) running (wouldn't connect).
+Then started playing with Docker but wouldn't work on WSL.
+Complained about some kernel errors.

+**Thoughts:**  Losing some focus here.
+I'm trying to make up for lost time by exploring a variety of topics...deep learning, docker, web design, and rabbitMQ.
+Need to get a little more focused here.
+In the end I'm just trying to explore the world of software a little more and understand the tools that are out there.
+Tomorrow let's focus on docker a little more on the jetson board and see what we can do.
+Can I get a couple of containers talking?